There are THREE R's in Mrrranda! If you emailed me and it bounced, please check your spelling!

-I have a ten-year-old longhair tuxedo cat named Mr. Friendly, which he is.
-Whiskers grow out of his neck.
-He looks like a sea urchin.
-He vertically scales my shelves, eats any treat that is offered, destroys every toy he is given, and is living life to the fullest.
+I have a seventeen-year-old longhair tuxedo cat named Mr. Friendly, which he is.
+Whiskers grow out of his neck; he looks like a sea urchin.
+He is getting old, now... every day is a gift.

-For sweets swaps: much love for coffee, green tea, marzipan, dark chocolate, peanut butter, ginger, durian, pumpkin, sweet potato, lavender, rose hips, hazelnut, maple, Meiji Apollo strawberry chocolates, foreign Kit-Kats, Kinder Hippos, boozy cordials.
-Most big-brand American chocolates don't do much for me, but I like Reese's peanut butter cups and Krackle bars.
+For sweets swaps: much love for coffee, green tea, marzipan, dark chocolate, peanut butter, ginger, durian, pumpkin, sweet potato, lavender, rose hips, hazelnut, maple, Meiji Apollo strawberry chocolates, Trolli strawberry puffs, foreign Kit-Kats, Kinder Hippos, boozy cordials.
+Most big-brand American chocolates don't do much for me, but I like Reese's Pieces and peanut butter cups, Chick-O-Sticks, and Krackle bars.
 I like old-school clove gum, too.
-Please, no licorice or suuuuuper-sugary stuff (Pixie Stix, rock candy).
+Please, no black licorice or suuuuuper-sugary stuff (Pixie Stix, rock candy).

 For tea swaps: lapsang souchong, green (esp. genmai cha), and "sweet" flavored black teas, like vanilla, hazelnut, maple, etc. For fall and winter, I like orange- and apple-spice teas.
 That being said, pretty much anything except licorice/anise tea would be cool.

 Cooking is a lot of fun to me.
 I love kneading dough, mixing by hand, and food that's meant to be set on fire.
 Sometimes I set a dishcloth or potholder on fire too - you know, just for yuks.
 I like Asian (especially Japanese and Thai), Indian, and starchy, buttery "comfort" foods like mac 'n' cheese.
 I'm an omnivorous opportunist who appreciates food from many sources, though I'm trying to be more conscious of locally-grown and free-range choices.
 I'm sorry that I got fat - I will slim down.
 I've happily eaten mealworms and cicadas, and I love durian - yes, REALLY.
-Not too keen on green peppers, olives, or most fish, though.
 I have a small but treasured collection of 1950's cookbook-pamphlets, most featuring medleys of once-edible objects embedded in aspic.

-Did you guess that I wear a lot of black?
-Oh, good.
-Glad we're on the same page here!
-I also like wine/cranberry/ruby reds, greens (most shades but esp deep/hunter tones), amber, bronze, orange, dark/chocolate browns, earth tones in general.
+My favorite color is static, but I also like black, wine/cranberry/ruby reds, greens (most shades but esp deep/hunter tones), amber, bronze, orange, dark/chocolate browns, earth tones in general.